guettli/slow-boring-clear-fast/README.md

 Sometimes it is needed to look at the options in more detail.
 For every option you can create sub-options or step-lists.

+### V2: Presentation

+You can use it for presentations.
+But be sure to add some colorful stories.
+Otherwise your audiance will fall asleep.

+I prefer this technique for open disussions.

 ## First options, then steps

 Start with the list of options.
 If you start with the steps, then you could ask: Is there an alternative to going these steps?
 There is always an alternative to the steps you are currently talking about.

 I have seen it several time in information technology related discussion.
 The experts love details.
-They get into the details too soon.
+They get into the details too immediately.

 For example: a talented software developer will tell you how to write a script to solve your need.
-It is unlikely that he gives you the adivce to use a commercial software-as-a-service solution.
+It is unlikely that he gives you the advice to use an existing software-as-a-service solution.

-You should always look at the option "decide nothing today.
+You should always look at the option "we decide nothing today.
 The "why?" question needs a more reasonable answers.".
-I have seen discussion wasting hours of several people because management had unclear requirements.
+I have seen discussion wasting hours of several people because management had some fandy idea.
+But the "why?" question can't be answered.
 As long as the requirements are not well defined, it is better to do nothing.
 If the goal is unclear you can't act.
-Ask for precise requirements first.
+Ask for the "why?" and the overall goal first.